willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 I doubt it.
 ===================================

 That's fine!
 But it's also not a question.
 Anyway, no one's making you join.
-Keep reading to see for yourself how it works, and check out the documentation to get more details about our long term vision!
+Keep reading to see for yourself how it works, and check out `the documentation`_ to get more details about our long term vision!

+.. _the documentation: ./index.html

 How does membership work?
 ===================================